AlfaSierra92/GraphQL06/GraphQL.md

 ### Basic concepts

+#### Queries & Mutations
+In GraphQL, queries are used to retrieve data from the server, while mutations are used to modify or create data on the server.
+Both queries and mutations are defined in the GraphQL schema and can be executed by clients to interact with the server.
+The main difference between queries and mutations is that queries are read-only operations that do not modify the server's state, while mutations are write operations that can modify the server's state.
+The syntax for queries and mutations is similar, but they are distinguished by the operation keyword at the beginning of the request:
+- **Query**: Used to retrieve data from the server.
+- **Mutation**: Used to modify or create data on the server.

 #### Aliases
 In GraphQL, aliases are used to request the same field or fields multiple times within a single query, but with different names for each occurrence.
 This is particularly useful when you want to retrieve similar data from a GraphQL server but need to differentiate between them in the response.